 You may otherwise be on a budget and just want to spruce up your floor.
-If either of these are true then read on!
+If either of these is true then read on!

 Lacquered floors tend to be lighter in terms of color.
 The surface doesn’t wear quite so quickly and easily.
 The surface is usually shinier.
 More here.